Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 He chittered, a very welcome sound after the last few weeks of brooding. “‘Yer right.
 An’ I think we’re ready.”

 “Nearly.”
-She inspected him for a moment, adjusted his kilt so that it was perfectly aligned and straight---males of *every* species were simply blind to the way their own clothes were supposed to be worn---and decided that she was satisfied.
+She inspected him for a moment, adjusted his kilt so that it was perfectly aligned and straight - males of *every* species were simply blind to the way their own clothes were supposed to be worn - and decided that she was satisfied.
 He’d been bathed, combed, cleansed, groomed, and now tailored to the highest standard he could attain. “...You’ll do.”

 He chittered again, and took her arm. “‘Kay.
 Once more unto the breach.”